hossainsmshakib/TheUltimateGoLibrary/README.md

 Download and Install <br />
 Binary Distributions <br />
 Official binary distributions are available at https://go.dev/dl/. <br />
-After downloading a binary release, visit https://go.dev/doc/install for installation instructions.\
+After downloading a binary release, visit https://go.dev/doc/install for installation instructions.<br />

+Install From Source<br />
+If a binary distribution is not available for your combination of operating system and architecture, visit https://go.dev/doc/install/source for source installation instructions.

 For practicing use: [Go PlayGround](https://play.golang.com/)